 High-voltage cables have an braided shield for safety and mitigation of electromagnetic interference.
 Large current and voltage ripples, which can occur due to high-frequency switching power electronics, determine the curve and the level of these shield currents.
 The length and diameter of the cables can further increase the effects.
-If the braided shield is not sufficiently dimensioned, cable fires can be caused due to the high temperature of the cables and PG glands on housings, and damage the entire system.
+If the braided shield is not sufficiently dimensioned, cable fires can be caused due to the high temperature of the cables and cable glands on housings, and damage the entire system.

 Measurement of currents in the braided shield to ensure that the capacity of the shield is not exceeded.

 Shield currents must be measured in all cables of the high-voltage vehicle electrical system, which means that a large number of measurement points is required.
 The measurement data must be recorded synchronously at a high sampling rate of 1 MS/s.
 This is the only way to acquire current peaks and analyse the effects of different load conditions on all areas of the system.
 Another challenge is the actual application of the shield current measurement, as the braided shield must be separated from the inner conductor and a low-resistance connection must be established between the measurement technology and the braided shield.
 In addition, high-voltage safety must be ensured, as voltages continue to be applied to the inner conductor during the measurement.
 At the same time, temperatures on the cables and screwed connections should be measured in order to be able to make statements about the stress on the power installation.